VLiance/ExeLoader/README.md

 # ExeLoader

-Load .exe file direclty from memory.
+Load & run .exe file direclty from memory.
 Also add the possibility to remap externals functions with a table.

 Created for the [CpcDos](https://cpcdos.net ) project.